 History of Barlow Pass Tollgate

-Fun Fact: Devil’s Half Acre Campsite is thought to be the site of Fort Deposit: an area where the initial party with Samuel Barlow and Joel Palmer, the leaders of the two groups of pioneers, rested in 1845 to get their bearings.
+Fun Fact: Devil’s Half Acre dispersed campsite is thought to be the site of Fort Deposit – an area where the initial party with Samuel Barlow and Joel Palmer, the leaders of the two groups of pioneers, rested in 1845 to get their bearings.